Do you remember the time, not long ago, when being on a flight gave you a chance to forget things and simply read a book

-Many people seem to think that once you hit the airplane mode button then all communication with the outside world is now switched off.
-While that is true when you first switch to airplane mode that doesn’t mean that you cannot switch some of the communication settings back on and for it to still be in airplane mode.
+Many people seem to think that once you hit the airplane mode button, all communication with the outside world is now switched off.
+Although that is true when you first switch to airplane mode, that doesn’t mean that you cannot switch some of the communication settings back on and for it to still be in airplane mode.

 This isn’t the case with Bluetooth, which you have been able to use with compatible headphones/earbuds etc, for some time.
 However, Bluetooth also gets switched off when entering airplane mode, so it needs to be switched back on.

 How to switch wifi on in airplane mode

-Turn on Airplane mode by selecting it and you can see that not only have the cellphone functions been switched off but also so has wifi been too.
+Turn on airplane mode by selecting it, and you can see that the cellphone functions have been switched off and Wi-Fi has been.

-By clicking on the wi-fi icon it is now switched back on but the phone remains in Airplane Mode.
-The phone can now be used to access the wifi if it is available and access your Whatsapp messages if desired.
+By clicking on the Wi-Fi icon, it is now switched back on, but the phone remains in Airplane Mode.
+The phone can now be used to access the wifi if available and your Whatsapp messages if desired.

 How to connect to wifi on a plane

-Each airline will have a slightly different way of using their wifi connection to their onboard wi-fi.
-The following is British Airways‘ instructions on how to connect and pay for their wi-fi (called .air) as an example:
+Each airline will have a slightly different way of using their wifi connection to their onboard Wi-Fi.
+The following are British Airways’ instructions on how to connect and pay for their Wi-Fi (called .air) as an example:

 - If you are traveling on a Wi-Fi enabled aircraft, your crew will advise you once on board.